ryjen/the-fatherless/script-outline.md

 **Location:** Cult Temple

-* Sael’s disciples spread his teachings; moral truth of one creator contrasted with Aurelian corruption.
+* Sael’s disciples continue to spread his teachings;
+* moral truth of one creator contrasted with Aurelian corruption
+* Punishment of Sael has not had popular effect like Caelans death showing as weakness

 **Visuals:** Flickering candles, whispered sermons, small crowds.
 **Symbolism:** Ethical authority spreading like fire.